Dua Lipa Hits Stage In Revealing Sequin Top At Hungary’s Sziget Festival

 Lipa also recently posted a sultry video to her Instagram, showing off her booty.
 The video was taken underwater, and shows her walking slowly in the water while jiggling her assets.
 She then dove into the water and swam a bit.
 She was wearing a thong bikini with a leopard print with a matching top.
 The caption to the video was “clickbait,” and fans loved it.
 It was also taken in Antalya, Turkey.

 The singer made headlines recently when she slammed United Airlines for their mishandling of her sister’s peanut allergy.
-She tweeted that “I can’t believe i’m on a @united flight rn and I told the steward that my sister was severely allergic to nuts and his reply was “we’re not a nut free airline so if she has an epi pen she might have to use that as we can’t not serve other passengers in your section nuts.”
-Afterwards United Airlines reached out to Dua and said that “Passenger safety is our top priority.”
+She tweeted that “I can’t believe i’m on a @united flight rn and I told the steward that my sister was severely allergic to nuts and his reply was ‘we’re not a nut free airline so if she has an epi pen she might have to use that as we can’t not serve other passengers in your section nuts.'”
+Afterward, United Airlines reached out to Dua and said that “Passenger safety is our top priority.”
 The airlines also added that “We can’t guarantee an allergen-free environment but we work to address allergy concerns onboard ie we don’t serve pre-packaged peanuts,” according to People.
 They also promised to touch base with the crew and to speak with her after the plane landed.